 EPLC agrees to use reasonable diligence in providing a regular and uninterrupted supply but does not guarantee a constant supply or the maintenance of unvaried frequency or voltage and will not be liable in damages to the Customer by reason of any failure in respect thereof.

-Customers requiring a higher degree of security than that of normal supply, are responsible to provide their own back-up or standby facilities.
+Customers requiring a higher degree of security than that of normal supply are responsible for providing their own back-up or standby facilities.

-EPLC will endeavor to maintain voltage variation limits, under normal operating conditions, at the Customers' Delivery Points, as specified by the latest edition of the Canadian Standards Association (CSA), C235, Preferred Voltage Levels for AC Systems, 0 - 50,000 volts.
+EPLC will endeavor to maintain voltage variation limits as per Recommended Voltage Variation Limits at Service Entrance, section 2.3.5, under normal operating conditions, at the Customers' Delivery Points, as specified by the latest edition of the Canadian Standards Association (CSA), C235, Preferred Voltage Levels for AC Systems, 0 - 50,000 volts.